mswjs/msw/README.md

 <br />

-MSW uses conventional path definitions (as Express), making it ease to filter which outgoing traffic you want to mock.
-Requests not matching any mocking definition are bypassed and performed as if it was production.
+MSW uses conventional path definitions (like the ones in [ExpressJS](https://expressjs.com/)), making it easer to target outgoing traffic for mocking.
+Requests not matching any mocking definition are bypassed and performed as usual.

 ## Getting started